 3. Get In With Your Dachshund!

-Since the next step involves going deeper and seeing your dachshund’s real swimming ability for the first time, it is a good idea for you to be in there with him.
+Since the next step involves going deeper and seeing your Dachshund’s real swimming ability for the first time, it is a good idea for you to be in there with him.
 Dogs are great learners that will learn a lot from their owners.

 There are actually many places that offer swimming lessons for dogs so this might be something you could look for.
 Otherwise, head to a calm lake or calm sea and get into the water yourself.

 Seeing you in the water will help your dog to feel confident and reassured.
 Dogs look to their owners when they’re hesitant.
 So make sure to be praising them and always in their view.
 With you going deeper, they are more likely to come out into the open water towards you.

 4. Training Like Any Other

 You will be used to training your dog, particularly if your dog is still young.
-Consider teaching your dog to swim as something you need to train him to do like anything else.
+Consider teaching your dog to swim in the same manner as training for anything else.
 Calmness, patience, and love are all things that your dog will need to see in order to do what you would like him to do.

 Praising your dog is essential.
 Dogs love praise, especially with the Dachshund!
-For example, if you normally reward your dog with fuss and a treat, do this even in the water!
+For example, if you normally reward your dog with a big fuss and a treat, do this even in the water!
 Just make sure you keep those delicious treats dry in a plastic bag!